hu1909/AdaDelta_and_ADAM/README.md

 * **`Adam-implementation.ipynb`**: Implements the ADAM (Adaptive Moment Estimation) optimizer.
 This notebook includes the standard ADAM algorithm as well as the **Yogi** improvement, which helps control the second-moment estimate for more stable training.

-* **`EMA-implementation.ipynb`**: Contains a class for Exponential Moving Average (EMA).
+* **`EMA_class.py`**: A class for Exponential Moving Average (EMA).
 EMA is a key statistical method used in optimizers like ADAM to smooth out gradient updates by giving more weight to recent data points.

 ---
 ## ✨ Covered Algorithms